Board Certified Consumer Bankruptcy Attorney serving Hillsborough, Pasco and Polk County, Florida for over 20 years!

-For a limited time, the firm will take chapter 13 cases with the entire fee paid through the payments to the trustee, if we accept the case and if this is your first bankruptcy case, and 3) there is no foreclosure sale set or other deadline within 14 days of the date we are employed.
+For a limited time, the firm will take chapter 13 cases with the entire fee paid through the payments to the trustee, if 1) we accept the case, 2) this is your first bankruptcy case, and 3) there is no foreclosure sale set or other deadline within 14 days of the date we are employed.
 This could result in the filing of the case for as little as $160 including the 1st installment on the filing fee, the credit report, credit counselling, and financial management courses.
 Note, we may still be able to take the case if the three conditions are not met, but will require some fees to be paid prior to filing

 Important Information concerning Bankruptcy and Debt Relief Services: